 “If you’re asking why are side planks so hard for me?” you should consider the muscles that are involved in this exercise.
 Of course, your feet, shoulders, and arms, are all engaged when you do planks.
 These are the parts of your body that are supporting you and keeping the rest of your body off the ground.

 You’re also using your core, though.
 Your abdominal muscles are engaged when you perform a plank.
 If your core muscles are not very strong, it’s going to be tough to hold that plank for long.
 That limits your ability to support the middle of your body when you plank.

 This means that your hips are going to sag as you try to make up for weak abdominal muscles.
-This gives you a poor form and puts a lot of pressure on your back.
+This gives you poor form and puts a lot of pressure on your back.
 That’s not good for your back health, especially if you already have a bad back.

 Elevated planks are a good place to start.
 They don’t require as much of your core, but they do strengthen your core.
-The angle you’re doing the planks at is much easier than the horizontal angle required for floor planks.
+The angle you’re doing the planks is much easier than the horizontal angle required for floor planks.

 Once you can do those successfully, you may be able to transition down to the floor planks.

 Why Are Planks So Hard – Powerlifting Tips

 As you’re trying to build up your strength to do planks, you may want to do some weightlifting.
 Cardio exercises aren’t really where it’s at for strengthening your body for planks.

 Cardio helps you become more athletic and it can definitely help you with your endurance, but as far as developing strength for holding that plank and strength for your arms and abs, powerlifting is what you want to go for.

 If planks are hard for you, then powerlifting maybe a good way to ease into the planks.
 As with all the exercises I’ve recommended so far for this article, I suggest you start off easy.